Flutter-India/Flutter-India-Conference-2020/README.md

-# fluttercon

-A new Flutter application.
+# Flutter Conference India 2020 Website

+It is a first Community Website made using Flutter Web and Firebase.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: